A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Application Examples

 For the sake of concreteness, in this section we consider a transmon periodically driven through its charge degree of freedom as shown in \cref{fig:renorm-circuit} (b).
 The Hamiltonian of the system reads

 where the canonically conjugate operators $\op\varphi$ and $\op N$ are the phase and charge operators across the junction in the unit of magnetic flux quantum and Cooper pair respectively, and they satisfy the commutation relation $[\op\varphi, \op N] = i$.
 The transmon is characterized by the tunneling energy of the Josephson junction $E_J$, the effective charging energy of the shunting capacitance $E_C$, and the charge offset across the junction $N_g$.
 The drive is characterized by its energy $E_d$ and frequency $\omega_d$.
 In the rest of this work, we take $N_g=0$ for simplicity.
-In the case that $N_g\ne0$, the additional operator-valued term in the Hamiltonian $-8E_CN_g\op N=-8E_CN_g\op N\cos(0t)$ can be viewed as an additional drive tone of driving energy $-8E_CN_g$ and zero frequency.
-The system then can be analyzed as a two-tone problem following the diagrammatic procedure discussed in \cref{subsec:multi}.

 Expanding the cosine Josephson potential around its minimum at $\op\varphi =0$, the Hamiltonian in \cref{eq:mnr-transmon-H} can be re-expressed in the form describing a driven nonlinear oscillator

 where $\omega_o = \sqrt{8E_JE_C}$ is the natural frequency of the oscillator and $g_m = (-1)^{(m-2)/2}\omega_o\varphi_\text{zps}^{m-2}/2(m-1)!$ are the even-rank nonlinearities while the odd-rank ones are zero due to the symmetry of the cosine potential.
 Here $\op a = (\op\varphi/\varphi_\text{zps} + i\op N/N_\text{zps})/2$ is the annihilation operator and $\varphi_\text{zps}=(2E_C/E_J)^{1/4}$ and $N_\text{zps} = 1/2\varphi_\text{zps}$ are respectively the zero-point spreads of the phase and charge across the junction.
 The parameter $\Omega_d = N_\text{zps}E_d$ is the drive amplitude.